crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 1. The cause must have _personal_ (or selfish) value to you, the loyal follower.
   Royce cannot conceive of loyalty to a cause that the devotee sees as worthless.
-  These affinities come to us naturally --- those whose family has been touched by diabetes may become passionate about medical research; those who love animals have a natural desire to fight for their rights.
+  These affinities come to us naturally---those whose family has been touched by diabetes may become passionate about medical research; those who love animals have a natural desire to fight for their rights.
   Royce affirms these desires, and goes further:
 2. The cause must _also_ have value _outside_ your own self.
   It must be "objective" as he puts it, by potentially having value to other people.
-  I think of it this way: if you came across a stranger, is it plausible that they might also be interested in the same cause?
+  I think of it this way: if you met a stranger waiting in a café, is it plausible that they might also be interested in the cause?
   This "objectivity" is important because:
 3. The cause must concern others; it must be _social_, so that shared loyalty can bind us together with others.
   The possibility of having "fellow-servants" around us fulfils what Royce saw as a deep social need.

 The word Royce uses to sum up these ideas is "superpersonal".
-Causes are not merely _personal_, having value only to one person.
+Causes are not merely _personal_, having value only to one person (like _my_ career or _my_ dog).
-Nor are they _interpersonal_, shared privately between a handful of people.
+Nor are they _interpersonal_, shared privately between a handful of people (as are friendships).
 A cause that can inspire true loyalty must be _superpersonal_, uniting many people together in a shared mission.

 This changes our understanding of relationships that we colloquially think of as "loyal".